milxliv/Hello-World/README.md

 Now this one is another addition and pull request.
   Then a pull request.

 I really want to make things easier for people to work.
+Ya know and other really cool helpful things.